For professionals

 Why hands-on learning for professionals?

-You don’t need to be a data scientist to understand how LLMs work.
+You don’t need to be a data scientist to understand how LLM (Large Language Model) A language model trained on a very large amount of text, with billions of parameters.
+The hand-built models in these lessons are tiny language models; ChatGPT, Claude, and Gemini are large language models.
+The core principles are identical---the difference is scale.
+View in glossary work.
 But if you’re making decisions about AI tools, leading teams that use them, or trying to cut through vendor hype, having a concrete mental model matters.

 This workshop gives you that model through direct experience.
-You’ll build a simple language model by hand—counting patterns in text, rolling dice to generate new text, seeing where it works and where it fails.
+You’ll build a language model by hand—counting word patterns in a text, recording them as tally marks or physical piles of paper cutouts, then rolling dice to generate new text.
 No programming required.

 The result?
-You’ll understand what’s actually happening when you type a prompt into ChatGPT, why these tools sometimes produce nonsense, and what the fundamental limitations are.
+You’ll understand what’s actually happening when you type a prompt into ChatGPT OpenAI's chatbot, and probably the most well-known LLM product.
+On this site we often use "ChatGPT" as shorthand for any modern LLM chatbot---the concepts apply equally to Claude, Gemini, DeepSeek and others.
+The underlying principles are the same regardless of which product you use.
+View in glossary , why these tools sometimes produce nonsense, and what the fundamental limitations are.
 You’ll be able to have informed conversations about AI adoption and help your team use these tools more effectively.

 Suggested ways in